This page is outdated. Check Vector Graphics for a better overview.

 Point and Curve Shape Manipulation¶

 Double-click on a vector object to edit the specific points or curves which make up the shape.
 Click and drag a point to move it around the canvas.
 Click and drag along a line to curve it between two points.
-Holding Ctrl will lock your moves to one axis.
+Holding the Ctrl key will lock your moves to one axis.

 Stroke and Fill¶